 There are several Elymus species with nodding spikes that may be confused with E. canadensis; Interrupted Wild Rye (Elymus diversiglumis) has glumes that are distinctly unequal in length and less than .5 mm wide, leaf nodes that are mostly exposed and is less likely to be glaucous; Silky Wild Rye (Elymus villosus) has hairy glumes, lemmas, sheaths and leaves; Wiegand's Wild Rye (Elymus wiegandii) is a larger plant (to 6ft tall), leafier (9 to 16 leaves), floppy leaves 10 to 20+ mm wide, spikes to 12 inches long all drooping from near the base, widest glumes less than 1 mm wide and may be hairy; Riverbank Wild Rye (Elymus riparius) usually has 2 spikelets per node, 2 or 3 florets per spikelet, widest glumes less than 1 mm wide, and awns are mostly straight even at maturity.

 Where to buy native seed and plants ↓

 - late season plant

 Photos by K. Chayka taken in Ramsey County.
-Photos courtesy Peter M. Dziuk taken in Itasca County.
+Photos by Peter M. Dziuk taken in Dakota and Itasca counties.